shawngraham/chi-lab/content/authors/admin/_index.md

 # - Visitors
 ---

-Many faculty and students in the Department of History are working on a variety of digital and digitally-inflected approaches to cultural heritage materials, writ large.
+Many faculty and students in the [Department of History](https://carleton.ca/history) are working on a variety of digital and digitally-inflected approaches to cultural heritage materials, writ large.
 The X-Lab (CHI-Lab; 'chi' being the Greek letter X) is a way of bringing our work together so that we can foster dialogue and learn from one another.
-Periodically through the term, we meet for coffee and donuts, to workshop new projects, learn new skills, or demonstrate cool work.
+Periodically through the term, we meet for coffee and donuts, to workshop new projects, to learn new skills, or to demonstrate cool work.
 Won't you join us?